pieter-van-prooijen/mongo-db-object-factory/README.md

 pool) resources which are instantiated when the container starts up and which use the tomcat shared class loader.

-The factory uses the slf4j logging library, so this too should be on the webapp's or tomcat's classpath.
+The factory uses the slf4j logging library, so an appropriate adapter (e.g. slf4j-log4j12) should be on the webapp's or tomcat's classpath.

 ## Retrieval Examples